Darkri-X/GovHack_2024_MaroochyDooer/src/app/public/README.md

-# WebPage for OnlyInfo
+# Webpage for EcoInsight

-Using Bootstrap implement the following featrues
+Use bootstrap to implement the following features.
+The data is selected from the .jsfile that is already in the folder './data.js'.
+This cannot be accessed via the fetch function, and can only be accessed locally. data.json is designed so that there is a dictionary of dictionaries of lists.
+`data = {dataset: {Question: [], Answer: []}}`
+Each of these features will have its own css styling class.

-## Features of the Page
+## Features

-### URL

-The URL of the page is https://onlyinfo/chat

-### Soft white coloured backgroup

-The backgroup of the page is soft white.

-### Text input box
+### Background

-The text inpput box is located in the centre of the page along the bottom.
-It will be 60% the width of the screen.
-It is a light grey that has a base text of 'Ask a question'.
-The corners of the text input box are rounded.
-The text input will be sent to the back end via a POST request.
-The main key will be 'question' and the value will be a string of the input text.
+The Background Should be soft white in colour.
+### Data Selector Drop Down Menu
+This drop down menu is located in the top right of the page in the same row as the side bar button and icon.
+This drop down menu starts with the first dataset in the data.json, then when pressed as the option to select the other datasets.
+When one is selected the options go away leaving the initial menu however with the name of the selected dataset.
+### Question Drop Down Menu
+The question drop down menu is 60% the width of the page and located at the very bottom of the page.
+It opens up towards the top of the screen.
+In a colour that is similar and compliments the off white used for the background.
+This dropdown menu will always display 'Questions'.
+When the dropdown menu is selected it will display the list of questions for the data set that has been selected by the Data Selector Drop Down Menu.
+Once a question is selected the Question Drop Down Menu the menu will return to its original state.
+The question that was selected will be printed in the text response area.

-### Text response Area
+### Text Response Area

-From the top of the text input box to the bottom of the drop down menu.
-This area will display the response from OnlyInfo in a messenger style conversation.
-The text that has been typed in the text input box will be in bold, whereas the text that is supplied will be in normal text.
-The text response will be supplied from the backend via a GET request.
-This will be in the form of a JSON object, where the main key is 'response' and the value is a string of the response.

-### Drop down menu

-The Drop down menu is located along to top of the page.
-In the Top Right corner.
-It automatically displays the current option that is selected, This will initiall be 'All'.
-Once clicked the menu will drop down and display the following options: UnityWater, Sunshine Coast Council, Moreton Bay Council.
-Once another option is selected the menu will now display the new option.
+The text response area will extend from the top of the Question Drop Down Menu to the bottom of the top row and will be 60% the width of the page.
+When a question is printed, the text will be right aligned and only go as far as 80% to the left of the Text Response Area.
+The question text will be surrounded by a message bubble so that its background is a different colour and the edges are rounded.
+The Answer that corresponds to the same index of the question will be selected from the answers list of that same data sets dictionary.
+The answer will be displayed in with left aligned text and only go as far as 80% of the way across to the right of the text response area.
+This text will have no background colour.
 ### Side Bar
 The Side bar will be a small icon in the top left of the page.
+It has a maburger bar icon.
 Once clicked it will open a side bar which has a small escape icon.
 This will be a small window that will be 20% the width of the screen.
 It will be located on the left side of the screen.
 Pushing everything else to the to right.
 The side bar will have a list of all the questions that have been asked.
-The instance of each question will be saved.
-When a question is clicked it will open a new window of OnlyInfo that will display the instance of the question and the response.

-# JETT
+### Icon
+The icon should be in the tab, and along the top row of the with the features, it will be just to the right of the side bar button.
+The icon comes from the path '../components/images/QuintanIcon.png'